Top 15 Buffets and All-You-Can-Eat at Walt Disney World

 The Crystal Palace | Magic Kingdom Park in Main Street, U.S.A.

-Formerly a Magic Kingdom character dining mainstay, The Crystal Palace may not be visited by Winnie the Pooh (and Tigger, too!) right now, but it’s still a wonderful place to dine down on Main Street, U.S.A.
-Between the nostalgic eats and beautiful Victorian-style setting with views of Cinderella Castle, kids and adults alike are sure to be charmed.
+A Magic Kingdom character dining mainstay, guests dining at The Crystal Palace enjoy nostalgic eats and tableside visits from Winnie the Pooh (and Tigger, too!).
+Between the tasty food, beautiful Victorian-style setting with views of Cinderella Castle and visits from friends from the Hundred Acre Woods, kids and adults alike are sure to be charmed.

 Cost of Crystal Palace: Lunch and Dinner – $39 per adult

 What to Get: Carved Prime Rib, Seasonal Ravioli, Walt’s Mashed Potatoes